explainer

 While she had heard and read and seen stories about domestic and family violence, none of the victims she’d come across looked like her.
 Nicole has a physical disability, and her husband, her abuser, was also her carer.

-Despite the fact that women with a disability are 40 per cent more likely than able bodied women to experience family violence, they’re not prominent in our depiction of what victims look like.
-Neither are people of colour, or people from culturally and linguistically diverse populations, or members of the LGBTIQ+ community.
+Despite the fact that women over 15 years old with a disability are more likely than able-bodied women to experience family violence, they’re not prominent in our depiction of what victims look like.
+Neither are people of colour, or people from culturally and linguistically diverse populations, or members of the LGBTQIA+ community.

-Our narrow depiction of what domestic and family violence is, and who its victims are, is deadly.
+Our narrow depiction of what domestic and family violence is, and who its victims are, is harmful.
 It stops people who are affected from being believed, and crucially prevents them from seeking help.

 Victims aren’t always white, heterosexual, able-bodied, city-dwelling, women.
 And when it comes to financial abuse in particular, there are unique barriers faced by marginalised communities.